lyra-labs/Payzen-IPN-management/README.md

 * InitScript.php, used to create the sqlite database.

-⋅⋅⋅/classes/  the classes used for IPN manipulation and TinyButStrong ones.⋅⋅ ⋅⋅⋅/database/ the sqlite database.⋅⋅
+⋅⋅⋅/classes/  the classes used for IPN manipulation and TinyButStrong ones.
+⋅⋅⋅/database/ the sqlite database.
-⋅⋅⋅/config/   the key.ini configuration file.⋅⋅ ⋅⋅⋅/tpl/      TinyButStrong templates.⋅⋅
+⋅⋅⋅/config/   the key.ini configuration file.
+⋅⋅⋅/tpl/      TinyButStrong templates.

 ## What to do first